AccessoriesFabricProduct ReviewsTools & Materials

 Washable

-Most products aimed towards crafting and repairs are generally fine to wash and even after multiple washes, the bond should remain strong.
-Look out for products that are fine to wash soon after the gluing is finished as no one likes to have to wait a few days before they can put an upcycled garment through the wash.
+Look for products that are safe to wash soon after the gluing is finished.
+No one likes to have to wait a few days before they can put an upcycled garment through the wash.

 Non-Toxic